Ornate hawk-eagle: Dietary habits

 Another widely recorded mammalian prey group are procyonids despite a slight penchant for more nocturnal activity, including such prey as raccoon (Procyon lotor), white-nosed coati (Nasua narica), kinkajou (Poto flavus) and cacomistle (Bassariscus sumichrasti).
-Usually the hawk-eagles are likely to target juveniles of the larger species of procyonid, although adults at least up to the size of kinkajous may be taken.Cima, A., Farías, G., Zapotecos, U., de Juárez, C., & de Méndez, C. (2018).
-Enhancing our knowledge on the Ornate Hawk-Eagle (Spizaetus ornatus) through community-based monitoring records from Tropical Mexico.
-Revista Brasileira de Ornitologia, 26(3), 196-201.
+Usually the hawk-eagles are likely to target juveniles of the larger species of procyonid, although adults at least up to the size of kinkajous may be taken.
 However, certainly the most well-studied mammalian prey for ornate hawk-eagles are New World monkeys, which they do not hunt necessarily seem to hunt preferentially.
 However, they are unlikely to ignore an opportunity to prey upon primates.
 Among monkeys, mainly those of a smaller size class are hunted, largely such groups as squirrel monkeys, tamarins, marmosets and titi monkeys are attacked.
-In most such monkey species, adults usually weigh less than 1.5 kg, and juveniles may be slightly more regularly taken even for species this small.Bidner, L. R. (2014).
-Primates on the menu: Direct and indirect effects of predation on primate communities.
-International Journal of Primatology, 35(6), 1164–1177.Boinski, S., Kauffman, L., Westoll, A., Stickler, C. M., Cropp, S., & Ehmke, E. (2003).
-Are vigilance, risk from avian predators and group size consequences of habitat structure?
-A comparison of three species of squirrel monkey (Saimiri oerstedii, S. boliviensis, and S. sciureus).
-Behaviour, 140, 1421–1467.Dolotovskaya, S., Flores Amasifuen, C., Haas, C. E., Nummert, F., & Heymann, E. W. (2019).
-Active anti-predator behaviour of red titi monkeys (Plecturocebus cupreus).
-Primate Biology, 6(1), 59-64.
+In most such monkey species, adults usually weigh less than 1.5 kg, and juveniles may be slightly more regularly taken even for species this small.